<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Lump Sum vs. Annuity?

-The major downside of the monthly pension are the early and untimely passing of the retiree and joint annuitant.
-This often translates into a reduction in the benefit or the pension ending altogether upon the passing.
-The other downside, it that, unlike Social Security, company pensions rarely contain a COLA (Cost of Living Allowance).
-As a result, with the dollar amount of monthly pension remaining the same throughout retirement, it will lose purchasing power when the rate of inflation increases.
+The major downside of choosing to receive a monthly pension is that benefits are often reduced following the early and untimely passing of the retiree and/or joint annuitant.
+In some cases, the pension ends altogether upon death.
+Additionally, unlike with Social Security, company pensions rarely contain a cost of living allowance (COLA).
+As a result, receiving a fixed dollar amount as a monthly pension payment means that sum will lose its purchasing power during the course of your retirement.

 Annuity-Product-1024x546-removebg-preview-1

-Ultimately, the “risk” assessment that should be done to determine whether or not you should take the lump sum or the guaranteed lifetime payments that your company pension offers, depends on what kind of return must be generated on that lump-sum to replicate the payments of the annuity.
-After all, if it would only take a return of 1% to 2% on that lump-sum to create the same monthly pension cash flow stream, there is less risk that you will outlive the lump-sum.
-However, if the pension payments can only be replaced with a higher and much riskier rate of return, there is, in turn, a greater risk those returns won’t manifest and you could run out of money.
+Ultimately, the “risk” assessment that should be done to determine whether to take an annuity or lump sum from your Kaiser Permanente pension plan depends on the return you would need to generate to make your lump sum replicate your annuity payments.
+For instance, if a modest annual return (like 1% to 2%) would create the same cash flow as your monthly pension payments, there is less risk that you will outlive the lump sum.
+However, if the equivalent cash flow requires a higher, riskier return, there's a chance that those returns won’t manifest and you could run out of money.

 Interest Rates and Life Expectancy

 Interest rates are important for determining your lump sum option within the pension plan.
 However, they have no impact on the annuity options.
-The Retirement Group believes all KP employees should have a detailed RetireKit Cash Flow Analysis comparing their lump sum value versus the monthly annuity distribution options, before making their pension elections.
-As enticing as a lump sum is, the annuity for all or a portion of the pension may still be the superior option, especially in a higher interest rate environment.
-Every person’s situation is different, and a Cash Flow Analysis will show you how your pension choices may play out over the course of 30 or more years from now.
+The Retirement Group believes all KP employees should have a detailed RetireKit Cash Flow Analysis comparing their lump sum value versus the monthly annuity distribution options before making their pension elections.
+As enticing as a lump sum may seem, the annuity for all or a portion of the pension may still be the better choice, especially in a higher interest rate environment.
+Every person’s situation is different, and a Cash Flow Analysis can show you how your pension choices may play out over the course of 30 or more years of retirement.

 image-png-Nov-04-2021-05-38-59-09-PM-1

-As we continue to monitor the interest rate environment we will gain more clarity how the year is trending.
-If rates continue to trend lower, lump sum values will increase.
-However, if rates go higher, lump sums will decrease.
-Feel free to reach out to The Retirement Group to receive help calculating and assessing your pension options whether it be the annuity or lump sum.
+As we continue to monitor the interest rate environment, we will gain more clarity around how the year is trending.
+Feel free to reach out to The Retirement Group to receive help calculating and assessing your pension options in light of these shifts.
 We provide a complimentary Retirement Cash Flow analysis or an update to an existing one.
-As interest rates change, so do the lump sums.
-By knowing where you stand, you can make a more prudent decision when to retire in your city, your state, at the age of retirement age.
+By knowing where you stand, you can make a more prudent decision when to retire in your city, your state.

 XOM-HTML-Your-401k-Plan

-When is the last time you reviewed your 401(k)/TSA plan account or made any changes to it?
+When was the last time you reviewed your 401k/TSA plan account or made any changes to it?
 If it’s been a while, you’re not alone.
-73% of plan participants spend less than five hours researching their 401(k)/TSA investment choices each year, and when it comes to making account changes, the story gets even worse.
+73% of plan participants spend less than five hours researching their 401k/TSA investment choices each year and even less time making account changes.

-Please call The Retirement Group at (800)-900-5867 for more information and to take advantage of the complimentary RetireKit Cash Flow Analysis which will provide a snapshot of where you currently stand with your retirement, as well as what it looks like throughout your retirement years in your city, your state.
+Please call The Retirement Group at (800)-900-5867 for more information and to take advantage of the complimentary RetireKit Cash Flow Analysis, which will provide you with a snapshot of where you currently stand with regard to your retirement and help you plan for your retirement years in your city, your state.
 Are you retirement age and thinking about your future?
+Then contact us today.

 • Watch for your Participant Distribution Notice and Special Tax Notice Regarding Plan Payments.
 These notices will help explain your options and what the federal tax implications may be for your vested account balance.

-Note: If you voluntarily terminate your employment from your company, you may not be eligible to receive the annual contribution.
+Note: If you voluntarily terminate your employment from Kaiser Permanente, you may not be eligible to receive the annual contribution.

-Over half of plan participants in your city, your state admit they don’t have the time, interest, or knowledge needed to manage their 401(k) portfolio.
+Over half of plan participants in your city, your state admit they don’t have the time, interest, or knowledge needed to manage their 401k portfolio.
 But the benefits of getting help go beyond convenience.
-Studies like this one, from Charles Schwab, show those plan participants who get help with their investments tend to have portfolios that perform better: The annual performance gap between those who get help and those who do not is 3.32% net of fees.
-This means a retirement age-year-old participant could see a 79% boost in wealth by age 65 simply by contacting an advisor.
-That’s a pretty big difference.
+A Charles Schwab study found that those plan participants who get help with their investments tend to have portfolios that perform better: The annual performance gap between those who get help and those who do not is 3.32% net of fees.
+This means a 50-to-60-year-old participant could see a 79% boost in wealth by age 65 simply by working with an advisor.
+That’s a pretty big difference.diversification-removebg-preview

 • Increased diversification – Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.